 We are committed to making with a “good, clean, and fair” philosophy—inspired by the Slow Food movement and rooted in Slow Design.

-Alabama Studio Style D.I.Y was a natural outgrowth of our Studio Book Series and desire to maintain a sustainable, multi-faceted business.
+The School of Making was a natural outgrowth of our Studio Book Series and desire to maintain a sustainable, multi-faceted business.
 Choosing to open source our methods and patterns aided in our efforts to make our products more accessible to a wider audience.
-Alabama Chanin’s Studio Books are comprehensive guides to our processes and techniques for hand-making garments and home goods.
-Studio Style D.I.Y Kits provide the individual maker with fully prepared packages with all materials necessary to make their own Alabama Chanin product.
+The Alabama Studio Series books are comprehensive guides to our processes and techniques for hand-making garments and home goods.
+The School of Making DIY Kits provide the individual maker with fully prepared packages with all materials necessary to make their own hand-sewn garment.

-After learning that organic cotton fabric and other sustainable materials can be difficult to source, we began offering the same 100% organic cotton jersey fabric and all of the same supplies used to make Alabama Chanin products for sale directly to our customers.
+After learning that organic cotton fabric and other sustainable materials can be difficult to source, we began offering the same 100% organic cotton jersey fabric and all of the same supplies used to make The School of Making products for sale directly to our customers.
 Workshops are also offered throughout the year and across the country that bring our methods, materials, and techniques directly to those who want to make for themselves.

 Our café is open from 10:00 am until 4:00 pm each weekday and features seasonal menus with foods sourced from local and/or organic ingredients.
 The Alabama Chanin store is open from 9:00 am until 5:00 pm each weekday.
 Guided Factory tours are offered at 2:00 pm each day.

 The Factory also hosts an event space that can be used by the community, with the ability to cater small lunches, host local or traveling art exhibits, music events, and other exciting happenings.